bifravst/bifravst/docs/azure/Upgrading.rst

+.. _azure-upgrade-installation:

 Upgrading an existing installation
 ##################################

-If you already have an installation and you want to upgrade to the latest release, follow these steps.
+If you already have an installation and you want to upgrade to the latest release, perform the following steps:

 .. code-block:: bash